Getting Over Overeating

 from eating after dinner.)

-.
+4. Keep a journal.
 Track your emotions to

 determine what triggers your overeating.
 Jot down how you are feeling when you